apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

         <strong>add_python_file(file_path)</strong>
       </td>
       <td>
-        Adds a python dependency which could be python files, python packages or local directories.
+        Adds a Python dependency which could be Python files, Python packages or local directories.
-        They will be added to the PYTHONPATH of the python UDF worker.
+        They will be added to the PYTHONPATH of the Python UDF worker.
       </td>
       <td class="text-center">
         <a href="{{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.TableEnvironment.add_python_file">link</a>